 - Yellow / blue / red.

-These pigments cannot be made by mixing.
+These pigments cannot be created by mixing.
 Primary colors are the main colors of all existing pigments.

 Secondary colors: